eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 will break from the slightest change to the structure and is also unnecessarily long.
 All elements should be behind `/html/body`, so your XPaths should **always** start `//` when testing websites.
 2. Ensure your locator matches **exactly** 1 element.
-SeleniumLibrary uses the first element that matches the a given XPath even if there are multiple matching XPaths.
-Therefore, even if your XPath is technically correct, a small change in the website can cause another element to be first instead.
+The first element that matches the a given XPath is used even if there are multiple matching XPaths.
+In theory it's safe to use an XPath if your element is the first element matched, but a small change in the website can change the order and cause unexpected behaviour.
 3. Always **test your locator** in the console before adding it to your test case.
 You can `ctrl+F` in the `inspector` tab of the developer tools or you can use the `console` tab to use basic JavaScript queries to get your XPath,